We care about women’s financial wellbeing

 Waiving insurance fees during parental leave

-We support women (and men) during paid parental leave by giving them the option to waive their insurance fees for up to 12 months.
+We support women (and men) during paid parental leave by giving them the option to waive their insurance fees for up to 12 months (if eligible).

 Age and gender-based insurance design